redtexts/texts/ict_2009_italian_communist_left.md

 rapprochement on the question of the party, given the critique the PCInt had made of the CWO's Platform of 1975.
-On all other issues (national liberation, the unions (despite some nuances), decadence, and the nature of the USSR, social democracy, etc., both organisations shared the same positions as the ICC.
+On all other issues (national liberation, the unions (despite some nuances), decadence, and the nature of the USSR, social democracy, etc.), both organisations shared the same positions as the ICC.
 What increasingly emerged in the conferences though was a further difference on perspectives and method, and this, together with the key issue of the party, would eventually lead to the